Komanawa/komanawa-kendall-stats/README.rst

 we manage this package as a simple github package, but it can still be installed by pip:

-For the latest version use: # todo test
+For the latest version use:

 .. code-block:: bash